Qian Yuping

 Qian Yuping (钱宇平 (錢宇平, Qián Yǔpíng); born October 6, 1966) is a Chinese professional Go player.

 Biography

 Qian was born in Shanghai, China.
 He started playing Go when he was 6 years old.
 In 1987, he reached 9 dan, the highest rank.
 At the time he was one of the youngest 9 dans.
 A year later, he won his first title, the National Go Individual.
-In 1991, he made it all the way to the final of the Fujitsu Cup, but could not play due to health reasons.
+In 1991, he made it all the way to the final of the Fujitsu Cup, but could not play for health reasons.

 Qian was one of China's best players during the 1990s.